Extremal values of the Sackin tree balance index: Results

-In this section, we present an upper bound for $\mathcal{S}(T)$ and prove that this bound is tight as it is achieved by $T^{cat}$.
-Moreover, we will show that for all values of $n$, $T^{cat}_n$ is even the unique tree maximizing $\mathcal{S}$, i.e. the unique most imbalanced tree.
-This result has been stated in the literature before, e.g. in \cite{cophenetic}, but so far, a formal proof has not been stated anywhere.
+In this subsection, we prove that $\mathcal{S}(T)$ is uniquely maximized by $T=T_n^{cat}$ for binary trees, and we also explicitly state the value of $\mathcal{S}(T_n^{cat})$, which is maximal.
+So we will show that for all values of $n$, $T^{cat}_n$ is the unique tree maximizing $\mathcal{S}$, i.e. the unique most imbalanced tree.
+This result has been stated in the literature before, e.g. in \cite{cophenetic} as well as for ordered trees in \cite[p.
+400]{knuth1}, but so far, a formal proof has not been stated anywhere.

-However, we start by establishing the upper bound on $\mathcal{S}(T)$ before we can proceed as explained.